-According to a survey of 1,500 chefs conducted by the National Restaurant Organization, one of the culinary arts trends for 2011 will be the addition of ethic-inspired breakfast items to menus.
-Kimchi scrambled eggs, Turkish mint green tea and curried home fries are just a few of the creations you may find are becoming more available in unexpected places in the coming year.
+A survey of 1,500 chefs was conducted by the National Restaurant Organization in hopes of predicting some of the restaurant trends for 2011.
+One of these predicted trends is the addition of ethic-inspired breakfast items to menus.
+Kimchi scrambled eggs, Turkish mint green tea and curried home fries are just a few of the creations you may find are more available in unexpected places in 2011.

-Top chefs aren't afraid to be bold with their offerings and neither should you.
+Many professional chefs aren't afraid to be bold with their offerings, and you shouldn't be either!